 So which visual cue performs better?
 Arrows, pointing, a line of sight?

-Research conducted by ConversionXL shows that when it comes to explicit visual cues, an arrow outperforms a human’s line of sight:
+Research conducted by CXL shows that when it comes to explicit visual cues, an arrow outperforms a human’s line of sight:

 To produce those results, eye-tracking studies and heat maps were the primary sources of data collection:

 A word of caution, though.
 Just because an arrow performed better on this particular post-click landing page, does not mean arrows will always be the surefire way to maximize conversions.
 As with every other post-click landing page element, we recommend you A/B test visual cues to determine if this research holds true for your offers.